Nicetrym8/SimpleGuitarTuner/README.md

 # SimpleGuitarTuner

-This is a simple guitar tuner project for Atmega328 Tested only on Simulide
+This is a simple guitar tuner project for Atmega328.
+Tested only on Simulide.

 ## Used libraries